Religious violence in India: Anti-Hindu violence

 There have been a number of attacks on Hindu temples and Hindus by Muslim militants and Christian evangelists.
 Prominent among them are the 1998 Chamba massacre, the 2002 fidayeen attacks on Raghunath temple, the 2002 Akshardham Temple attack by Islamic terrorist outfit Lashkar-e-Taiba and the 2006 Varanasi bombings (also by Lashkar-e-Toiba), resulting in many deaths and injuries.
-Recent attacks on Hindus by Muslim mobs include Marad massacre and the Godhra train burning.
+Recent attacks on Hindus by Muslim mobs include the Marad massacre.

 In August 2000, Swami Shanti Kali, a popular Hindu priest, was shot to death inside his ashram in the Indian state of Tripura.
-Police reports regarding the incident identified ten members of the Christian terrorist organisation, NLFT, as being responsible for the murder.
+Police reports regarding the incident identified ten members of the Christian terrorist organisation NLFT, as being responsible for the murder.
 On 4 Dec 2000, nearly three months after his death, an ashram set up by Shanti Kali at Chachu Bazar near the Sidhai police station was raided by Christian militants belonging to the NLFT.
 Eleven of the priest's ashrams, schools, and orphanages around the state were burned down by the NLFT.

 In September 2008, Swami Laxmanananda, a popular regional Hindu Guru was murdered along with four of his disciples by unknown assailants (though a Maoist organisation later claimed responsibility for that).
 Later the police arrested three Christians in connection with the murder.
 Congress MP Radhakant Nayak has also been named as a suspected person in the murder, with some Hindu leaders calling for his arrest.

 Lesser incidents of religious violence happen in many towns and villages in India.
 In October 2005, five people were killed in Mau in Uttar Pradesh during Muslim rioting, which was triggered by the proposed celebration of a Hindu festival.

 On 3 and 4 January 2002, eight Hindus were killed in Marad, near Kozhikode due to scuffles between two groups that began after a dispute over drinking water.